zaheer-ahmad/UsersManagement/README.md

  **Notes**

  For the scope of work all user password are created from backend, Password can be find from postman collection login request.
-In real application a link send to user to create password agaist the profile.
+In real application a link send to user to create password against the profile.